Michdo93/openHAB-VLC-Control/README.md

 ## Rules

-In the next step you have to add following rules:
+In the next step you have to add following rules.
+One important thing is that the `Switch` items will receive an post update to `OFF`.
+This is needed so that one of the buttons created later for the sitemap, can be clicked again and again.
+One would like to switch louder or fast forward several times in succession or increase the speed, etc. In addition, you toggle the play/pause or other input options back and forth.

 ```
 rule "VLC_Control_PlayPause changed to ON"